mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 -----------------------------------------

 Now we'll add virtual interfaces to allow communication between containers.
-The default bridge interfaces already added by the docker system into the containers are used for external communication with Internet, hence it is better not to modify them.
+The default bridge interfaces that were already added by the docker system into the containers are used for external communication with Internet, hence it is better not to modify them.

-An additional virtual interface pair is to be added to each container and then it must be connected to vRouter Forwarder to enable packet switching between these containers using OpenSDN.
-We'll use linux network namespaces to create virtual interface pairs.
+Therefore, an additional virtual interface pair is to be added to each container and then connected to vRouter Forwarder to enable packet transfer between containers **cont1** and **cont2** using OpenSDN.
+Linux network namespaces will be used to create these virtual interface pairs.

 Since each container works in it's network namespace, we can create a linux virtual interface pair (**veth**) and move one interface from this pair into the container's network namespace.
-Thus we'll have network connectivity between the container's and the host OS environments.
+Thus we'll have network connectivity between the container's and the host OS's environments.

 All configuration operations are stored inside [scripts](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/tree/main/scripts) folder of the tutorial.
-The script [make-veth](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/scripts/make-veth) creates new virtual pair, moves one virtual interface into the specified container and assigns it the specified address:
+The script [make-veth](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/scripts/make-veth) creates a new virtual pair, moves one virtual interface into the specified container and assigns it the specified address:

     veth_name=$1 #veth1